henrik42/spring-break/README.md

 And run:

-	lein run spring-config-use-proxy-factory-bean.xml some_bean my_interceptor
+	lein run spring-config-use-proxy-factory-bean.xml some_bean

 Spring has a lot more ways of specifying how to apply some code/beans to some other code/beans (e.g. by type, annotation, regular expressions, etc) --- see the Spring AOP documentation for details.

-**TODO: to be continued**
+# Using CGLIB

+**TODO: apply proxying without using an interface.**

 # Replacing Spring beans